 How to publish a podcast on Spotify and Apple Podcasts

-To upload a podcast and have it distributed on Apple Podcasts, Spotify, YouTube, Overcast, Pocket Casts, and others, you’ll want to follow these steps:
+To upload a podcast, and have it distributed on Apple Podcasts, Spotify, Google Podcasts, Overcast, Pocket Casts, and others, you’ll want to follow these steps:

-Your podcast hosting platform will generate a podcast-ready RSS feed for you.
-Example:
+• Your podcast hosting platform will generate a podcast-ready RSS feed for you.
+Example: feeds.transistor.fm/build-your-saas

-Podcast apps (like Apple Podcasts and Spotify) automatically detect when you have a new episode in your RSS feed and show it in their app.
+• The directories and podcast apps (like Apple Podcasts) will detect when you have a new episode in your RSS feed, and will automatically update.

 The whole process looks like this:

-Some people think you upload your podcast directly to Apple Podcasts or Spotify.
+Some people think you upload your podcast directly to Apple Podcasts / iTunes.
 That's not how it works!
 Apple (and the other podcast players) read your RSS feed and point to your audio files.
 It's up to you to host them.

 That's why you need a podcast hosting platform.
 It's the hub for your podcast.
 For example, Transistor will store your MP3 files, generate your RSS feed, host your podcast's website, and help you distribute your show to the world.